 Ball of Foot Pain

 Ball of the foot pain is usually caused by Metatarsalgia or Morton’s Neuroma.
+However, there are other conditions such as a plantar plate tear, stress-fracture and so on, so it is important to get a correct diagnosis.

 Causes: usually due to repetitive trauma which causes the ends of the nerves to get trapped and pinched between the toes when walking.
 Hammer or claw toes can also cause the nerves to rub on the ligaments.